Contextual Learning for Anomaly Detection in Tabular Data: Experiments

 \subsubsection{Dataset Selection}

-To evaluate contextual learning for anomaly detection, we selected datasets spanning diverse domains, including finance, cybersecurity, demographics, and network intrusion detection.
+To evaluate the effectiveness of the contextual learning framework, we instantiate it using CWAE and assess its performance on selected datasets spanning diverse domains, including finance, cybersecurity, demographics, and network intrusion detection.
 Each dataset is designed to facilitate the study of anomaly detection with contextual learning, where anomalies are defined by specific criteria such as customer behavior, malicious events, or demographic thresholds.

 We started with datasets introduced in the AD literature, such as those discussed in~\cite{han_adbench_2022}, and expanded our selection to include additional datasets originally used for multi-class classification.
 Collectively, we have compiled a suite of eight datasets for comprehensive empirical evaluation, which includes the Bank Marketing dataset (bank)~\cite{moro_bank_2012}, the Beth Cybersecurity dataset (beth)~\cite{highnam_beth_nodate}, the Census dataset (census)~\cite{noauthor_census-income_2000}, the CMC dataset (cmc)~\cite{tjen-sien_lim_contraceptive_1999}, the KDD dataset (kdd)~\cite{noauthor_kdd_1999}, the LANL dataset (lanl)~\cite{turcotte_unified_2018}, the Solar Flares dataset (sf)~\cite{unknown_solar_1989} and the Spotify dataset (spotify)~\cite{spotify_ds}.
 Details about the datasets can be found in Table~\ref{tab:dataset}.
 These datasets vary significantly in size, feature count, and anomaly prevalence, providing a comprehensive foundation for robust evaluation.
+Complete implementation and evaluation details to facilitate reproducibility are provided in the Appendix~\ref{appendix:general}.